 The Greek goddess of epic poetry had a fantastic name that would suit a young artist.
 It got a boost after being featured in the television series Grey’s Anatomy.
-Its variations such as Poppy and Callie make it look very bohemian.
+Its variations such as Poppy and Callie make it look very Bohemian.

 Famous pop star Beyoncé named her daughter Blue Ivy, but we think that Blue would work equally well as a standalone name for both boys and girls.

-Arwen is a Welsh name that came to the forefront following the release of Lord of the Rings.
+Arwen is a dreamy Welsh name that came to the forefront following the release of Lord of the Rings.
 In the movie, Arwen was the Princess of the Elves and was played by Liv Tyler.
 The meaning of Arwen is ‘noble’ or ‘maiden’.